Did you know that Software Developer is consistently listed as one of the best technology jobs in the United States?

-UW-Stout's Bachelor of Science in Computer Science (CS) program provides you with the option to select a concentration that reflects your interests and career goals.
-The program provides you with strong analytical skills, technical abilities and hands-on experiences creating user-friendly, graphically based software for a variety of industries and applications.
 You'll obtain industry experience applying your computing skills through a co-op or internship during the summer prior to your junior or senior year.
 This is in addition to hands-on capstone courses in which you work in a team to design, implement, test and deliver a fully-functional software application to a client.

 Modern games are among the most demanding of computer programming applications, requiring knowledge of advanced mathematics and physics which form the basis of the 3D graphics, artificial intelligence and game engines that make up the game programs.
-To be successful in the industry, you must be skilled in computer science and be able to work in teams to create games.

 Mobile device use is exploding.
 New data storage, processing and display technologies have allowed tablets and other portable devices to do nearly anything that had previously been done with larger personal computers.
-The number of smartphone users in the world is expected to reach 2.6 billion by 2019.
+To be successful in either industry, you must be skilled in computer science and be able to work in teams.

 We are living in the 'Digital Age.'
 Computer programs continue to permeate every aspect of our lives.
 Every industry uses computers and requires professionals that have skills in computer science.
 Individuals depend on computing for everyday activities from social networking to entertainment.